keyy-tech/Sunshine-Haven-Orphanage/README.md

-# Sunshine Shelter Orphanage Management System
+# Sunshine Haven OrphanageManagement System

 ## Overview
-The **Sunshine Shelter Orphanage Management System** is a full-featured CRUD (Create, Read, Update, Delete) application designed to manage various aspects of an orphanage.
+The **Sunshine Haven Orphanage Management System** is a full-featured CRUD (Create, Read, Update, Delete) application designed to manage various aspects of an orphanage.
 Built with SQL for the database and Bootstrap for the front-end, this system provides an efficient way to manage information related to children, staff, donors, inventory, events, and finances.

 ## Features
 - **Child Management**: Create, view, update, and delete records of children in the orphanage.